-Prior to his time with Detroit, Burris served in a variety of capacities at both the Major and Minor League levels.
-After retiring as a player with the Brewers in 1987, he began the post-playing phase of his career as a minor league pitching coach for Milwaukee for two seasons (1988-89).
+Prior to his stint with Detroit, Burris served in a variety of capacities at both the major and minor league levels.
+After retiring as a player with the Brewers in 1997, he began the post-playing phase of his career as a minor league pitching coach for Milwaukee for two seasons (1988-89).
 He then joined the Brewers' big league staff as the bullpen coach for two years (1990-91) before later serving as a roving instructor, special assistant to the general manager, advanced scout and community development employee while with Milwaukee.

-Rende's post-playing resume is extensive and impressive and includes managerial stints in the Chicago-A (1984), Seattle (1986-87), Kansas City (1988-91) and Florida (1995-96) farm systems.
-In 12 seasons as a Minor League skipper, he posted eight winning seasons, six first-place finishes, three league championships and a combined 857-778 (.524) record.
-He was named Minor League Manager of the Year by The Sporting News and the American Association in 1990, going 86-60 with the Triple-A Omaha Royals.
+Rende's extensive post-playing resume includes managerial stints in the Chicago White Sox (1984), Seattle Mariners (1986-87) and Kansas City Royals (1988-91) farm systems.
+In 11 seasons as a minor league skipper, Rende posted eight winning seasons, six first-place finishes, three league championships and a combined 736-618 (.544) record.
+He was named Minor League Manager of the Year by The Sporting News and the American Association in 1990, going 86-60 with the Omaha Royals (AAA).
 Rende's last two years managing came in the IL with the Charlotte Knights in 1995-96.

-After being selected by Cleveland in the 27th round of the 1977 draft, Rende spent seven years in the Indians minor league system, which included winning the New York-Penn League MVP award in 1977 for Batavia (A).
-That season, Rende's first as a professional, he hit .356 with 17 home runs and 60 RBI in just 63 games.
-In total, the Blue Island, IL native hit .257 with 122 home runs and 474 RBI over his seven-year career.
+After being selected by the Cleveland Indians in the 27th round of the 1977 draft, Rende spent seven years in the Indians minor league system, which included winning the New York-Penn League MVP award in 1977 for Batavia (A).
+That season, his first as a professional, Rende hit .356 with 17 home runs and 60 RBI in just 63 games.
+In total, he finished at .257-122-474 in 793 games over his seven-year career.